geotools/geotools/docs/developer/procedures/supported.rst

 Visibility / Module Status
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The GeoTools Module Matrix defines a couple quick QA tests allowing you to rate your module according to the number of gold stars it has earned.
+The GeoTools Gold Star Quality Assurance Check defines a couple quick QA tests allowing you to rate your module according to the number of gold stars it has earned.

 1. The first step is to rate your module: